Coatings World: What types of performance enhancing additives does your company offer?

 Shamrock Technologies: Shamrock Technologies offers slip additives including PTFE, waxes, wax blends, compounds, dispersions and emulsions.

-Unimin: Unimin offers a complete selection of mineral filler additives for gloss control, UV stability, flame and smoke suppression, UV/EB cure synergy plus transparency, and food packaging coatings.
-Global sales, distribution and manufacturing networks are in place.
+Unimin: Unimin / Sibelco offers a complete selection of mineral filler additives for gloss control, UV stability, flame and smoke suppression, UV/EB cure synergy plus transparency, and food packaging coatings.
+Global sales, distribution, and manufacturing networks are in place.

 CW: Given the added cost associated with these types of additives, what are the benefits to the customer?

-Lonza: Microbial control additives protect the value that the coating’s formulator builds into their formulation, and they also protect the formulator’s reputation.
-Typically, the cost of the microbial control additive is small compared to the value of the formulation, and so the tradeoffs among microbial control additives are more often about avoiding undesirable impacts on the formulation.
+Lonza: The cost of the microbial control additive is minimal compared to the value of the formulation.
+It is more often about avoiding undesirable impacts on the formulation and protecting the value that the formulator builds into the formulation.
+However, the choice of microbial control additives will have an impact on features such as VOC and eco toxicity, which are regulated by EPA.
 For example, MIT is a commonly used preservative ingredient, however it can show up as a VOC, and this downside might more than offset its benefit in the preserved product formulation.

 Shamrock Technologies: Shamrock Performance Additives provide specific end properties such as slip control, mar and abrasion resistance, matting, and texturing/feel to our customers’ end products.
 These enable our customers to expand their product portfolio to meet their downstream needs.